markfady/Front-End-Project_Leon-Template/README.md

 # Leon-Template
-This Project(PSD) opened by Photopea Program
-Done Using HTML&CSS
+In This repository I managed to make clone of Leon Template using HTML&CSS